larsch/ocra/README.md

 ## Description

-OCRAN (One-Click Ruby Application) builds Windows executables from Ruby source code.
+OCRAN (One-Click Ruby Application Next) builds Windows executables from Ruby source code.
 The executable is a self-extracting, self-running executable that contains the Ruby interpreter, your source code and any additionally needed ruby libraries or DLL.